iamkevinzhao/about/index.md

 "There was a bird, once it flapped into the wind, it never landed."

-This is Kevin Z., a ...well, a non-geeky geek who has been doing something called Technology.
+This is Kevin Z.

+A, ...well, a non-geeky geek who has been doing something called Technology.

 Eight years ago, I on-boarded.
 Four years ago, I became a professional.
 This year, however, I am back to academic.